rakeshchittibomma/FRT-project/README.md

 - Has many graphical and visual innovative effects.
 - Have an aesthetically pleasing visual design and architecture.
 - Has collection of many web pages including Home, About Us,Services,contact,Fintechbot,bank cards topics and bank cards related information etc.
-- User can know about finance information through this website.
+- User can know about bank cards information through this website.
-- Included the feedback Survey form to increase the scope of improvement
+- Included the feedback Survey google form to increase the scope of improvement

 ## Screenshots